Al. Ringling Theatre

 17 people favorited this theater

-The 830-seat Al Ringling Theatre was the grandest theater ever built in Baraboo, which had a few smaller theaters up to that point.
+The 830-seat Al. Ringling Theatre was the grandest theatre ever built in Baraboo, which had a few smaller theatres up to that point.

-Built in French Renaissance style, the Al Ringling Theatre is as ornate as any European opera house, complete with gilded plasterwork, frescoes and mosaics and antique tapestries.
-The Ringling opened on November 17, 1915 to operatic performances, but soon became known for vaudeville and later motion pictures.
+Built in French Renaissance style, the Al. Ringling Theatre is as ornate as any European opera house, complete with gilded plasterwork, frescoes and mosaics and antique tapestries.
+The Al. Ringling Theatre opened on November 17, 1915 to operatic performances, but soon became known for vaudeville and later motion pictures.

-Amazingly, the theater has remained almost completely intact over the years, despite some 1970’s renovations made with the best intentions that were corrected in the 1990’s.
-The theater continues to mainly screen movies, but is also used for live shows, concerts and community gatherings.
+Amazingly, the theatre has remained almost completely intact over the years, despite some 1970’s renovations made with the best intentions that were corrected in the 1990’s.
+The theatre continues to mainly screen movies, but is also used for live shows, concerts and community gatherings.

 Just login to your account and subscribe to this theater